Ascariasis is an infection with the parasitic roundworm Ascaris lumbricoides.

 Treatment includes medicines that paralyze or kill intestinal parasitic worms.

-If there is a blockage of the intestine caused by a large number of worms, endoscopy may be used to remove the worms.
+If there is a blockage of the intestine caused by a large number of worms, a procedure called endoscopy may be used to remove the worms.
 In rare cases, surgery is needed.

 People who are treated for roundworms should be checked again in 3 months.
 This involves examining the stools to check for eggs of the worm.
 If eggs are present, treatment should be given again.